Galaxy PLP Hero

 After Madame Dogbo lost her farm to a fire, the VSLA allowed her to access the loans she needed to keep her children in school and rebuild a thriving business.

-We’re proud to partner with CARE
+We’re proud of our history partnering with CARE